Framed or Unframed? That Is The Question

 Custom Framing Vs Mass Production

 When it comes to mass produced framing, the sky is the limit, for better or for worse.
-You can find an endless selection of pre-made external frames from matte black and high gloss white, to leopard skin fur styles that you can even purchase with a matching light switch cover, cutting board and burp cloth... you know, for those of you who still own spiked wrist bands and have this song in your top 10 playlist.
+You can find an endless selection of pre-made external frames from matte black and high gloss white, to leopard skin fur styles that you can even purchase with a matching light switch cover.
+You know, for those of you who still own spiked wrist bands and have this song in your top 10 playlist.

 Close to a decade ago, I sold my very first framed 45" print.
 I was so excited to make this sale I didn't even bother to get a quote or look into the costs associated with custom framing.
 I closed the deal, accepted payment and drove down to my local frame shop with my new found riches burning a hole in my pocket, only to find out I was going to have to pay out of pocket just to finish the piece and I still had to pay to ship it!
 As an enthusiastic small business owner, I learned a valuable lesson that day, by actually paying someone to buy the first framed print I ever "sold".